Richard Carrier: The Spiritual Body of Christ and the Legend of the Empty Tomb

 In The Spiritual Body of Christ and the Legend of the Empty Tomb, a chapter in the edited volume The Empty Tomb: Jesus Beyond the Grave (2005) by Robert M. Price and Jeffrey Lowder, Carrier argues that the earliest Christians, following Paul's language in 1 Corinthians 15 and 2 Corinthians 5, understood resurrection as the acquisition of a new spiritual body rather than the revivification of the corpse, and that empty tomb narratives arose later as legend.
 He reads 1 Cor 15:35–58 as teaching an exchange of bodies and treats 'soma pneumatikon' as a heavenly, immaterial body.
-He allows natural explanations for the fate of Jesus' remains, and in separate chapters in the same book other scholars develop theft and misplacement scenarios.
+He allows natural explanations for the fate of Jesus' remains; in separate chapters of the same book other scholars develop theft and misplacement scenarios.

 Carrier's interpretation has been challenged.
 Stephen T. Davis, a philosopher of religion at Claremont McKenna College, argues for the early and evidential status of the empty tomb tradition, writing that "most biblical scholars agree with me that the empty tomb tradition goes back to the earliest proclamation of the Resurrection" and concluding that "the empty tomb tradition is very well established, and its central claims are believable."
 Davis also published a formal review of the volume in Philosophia Christi.
-Norman Geisler, an evangelical theologian and apologist, contends that the New Testament depicts an imperishable and supernatural risen body, stating that "there is evidence in the Gospels that Jesus' post-revivified body was imperishable and that it was supernatural."
-New Testament scholar Andrew W. Pitts rejects Carrier's two body exchange reading on methodological and linguistic grounds, writing that "his social model will strike many New Testament scholars as quite antiquated due to its reliance on Rabbinic materials."
+Norman Geisler, an evangelical theologian and apologist, contends that the New Testament depicts an imperishable and supernatural risen body, writing, "there is evidence in the Gospels that Jesus' post-revivified body was imperishable and that it was supernatural."
+New Testament scholar Andrew W. Pitts rejects Carrier's two body exchange reading on methodological and linguistic grounds, writing, "his social model will strike many New Testament scholars as quite antiquated due to its reliance on Rabbinic materials."

 Views

 Atheism Plus

-Carrier strongly advocated for a movement in atheism called "Atheism Plus," through which he argued that the atheist community ought to also share a liberal political agenda, not just a lack of belief in God.
-Philosopher Massimo Pigliucci criticized Carrier for being very intolerant of people who disagreed with him or his atheistic views and for radicalizing the "Atheism plus" agenda.
+Carrier strongly advocated for a movement in atheism called "Atheism Plus", in which the atheist community ought to also have a liberal political agenda.
+Philosopher Massimo Pigliucci criticized Carrier for intolerance of people who disagreed with him or his views and for radicalizing the "Atheism plus" agenda.
 Pigliucci also quoted the originator of "Atheism plus", Jen McCreight, criticizing Carrier.